 On February 6, 2021 NCC launched an exciting new NunatuKavut Inuit Education Action Plan called Ikupiatsik at our 2020-2021 Annual General Assembly.
 This action plan sets out some clear initiatives under three categories: Redressing, Reclaiming, and Revitalizing.

-“Throughout August, our Research, Education and Culture department will be hosting various cultural events throughout our territory as part of Ikupiatsik.
-For the most up to date events listing, please follow our Facebook Page”
+Through late summer and fall, our Research, Education and Culture department will be hosting various cultural events throughout our territory as part of Ikupiatsik.
+For the most up to date events listing, please follow our Facebook Page.

 NCC education initiative book